 What Are The Health Benefits Of Rose Water?

+The benefits of rose water are attributed to its rich phytochemical composition.
 The potent antioxidants in rose water can fight skin inflammation and redness.
 They may also help delay the signs of aging.
 Rose water is also known to promote wound healing and help treat eye infections.

 1. Can Fight Skin Inflammation